paulHowad/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ### Simulation Output from Python code

-Here is the static image generated from google colab:
+Here is the static image generated from google colab by using python code:

 ![alt text](image-6.png)
 ---